 Registering for any course at Brevard College constitutes a commitment on the part of the student to make a mature and responsible effort to succeed.
 Behaviors in the classroom should be conducive to the success of academic programs and the learning experiences of all students.
 It is important that students respect others and their opinions.
 This respect is demonstrated in a number of ways including being on time to class, being prepared to contribute to the class in a constructive manner as defined in the course syllabus, and exhibiting conduct during class that displays self-respect and respect for others.
 Any conduct by a student which is detrimental to that student's success or best performance or to the success or best interests of the class may result in the temporary or permanent removal of the student from the class.
 Detrimental activities include excessive absences or tardies; side conversations or other rude, distractive, or disruptive behaviors; lack of effort; fighting; threatening behaviors; profanity; verbal abuse; direct defiance of the teacher's authority; or other verbal or non-verbal behaviors that are negative influences upon others in the class.
 The type of exclusion is dependent on the nature of the conduct.
 Outcomes associated with such conduct include warnings; a grade of F for the days (e.g., tests, papers) absent from class; or a grade of F or W for the entire course.
-(Note: Because BCE 111 is required of all first-time, first-year students, no grade of W will be given for BCE 111; withdrawal from the course will result in a grade of F.) The grade assigned when a student is removed from a class depends on the results of arbitration and/or appeal as well as the time during the semester and the student's work to that point in the course.
+The grade assigned when a student is removed from a class depends on the results of arbitration and/or appeal as well as the time during the semester and the student's work to that point in the course.
 When an instructor excludes a student from class, the instructor will send a written statement of the reasons to the Division Chair.
 The student has the right to appeal by notifying the Division Chair in writing.
 Subsequent appeals go through the Vice President of Academic Affairs to be assigned to the Honors Council.